MichielVanDerWinden/aws-tf-reference/modules/state/README.md

 If you ever want to change anything to the configuration of the resources created by this module, you'll have to import said resources first.
 This is because we don't have a statefile stored for this deployment.

 You'll only run this the first time you're setting up a new environment.
-The following steps need to be taken:
+The following steps need to be taken (replacing `terraform-state-accountid-region` with the actual `var.bucket_name` value):

 ```
 tf init